point-4ward/Home-Assistant/README.md

 Syncthing - a peer-to-peer file synchronization application that allows me to edit and backup my configuration files on a remote device.

-Dropbox - an online storage system for full off-site backups of my config.

 Portainer - a graphical manager for the docker stack

 Organizr - a webpage that you run on your server to help put all your services into one webpage.
 This container also contains a nginx reverse proxy that directs web traffic to the correct container.
 </p>
 </details>

 [And here's how it looks.](.bin/github_resources/readme_files/screenshots.md)